dargueta/metalc/README.rst

 To build this library you'll need:

 * Python 3.3 or higher.
-(Python 2 may work but I make no guarantees and you really should reconsider the life choices that led you to still use it.)
 * CMake 3.8 or higher
 * A compiler supporting ANSI C90 or later, such as GCC or MinGW.
 Visual Studio cannot cross-compile and so is not supported.